Saturdays 3:45 - 4:15pm Basic 1-6, Spin

-1. Masks/face coverings are required for skaters and chaperones at all times both on and off the ice.
+1. Masks/face coverings are recommended for skaters and chaperones at all times both on and off the ice.

 2. Follow social distancing rules (stay 6 feet apart from those outside of the same household) and directional signage in the facility.

 3. Skaters may arrive 45 minutes prior to class start time.